-Raleigh's Capital Area Greenway System (CAG System) has grown to just over 117 miles of greenway trails since the early 1970s when plans for a City-wide greenway system were starting to take shape.
-Table 8 provides an overview of each trail in the CAG System, including its mileage, width, and surface type characteristics.
+Raleigh's Capital Area Greenway System (CAG System) has grown to just over 117 miles of greenway trails since the early 1970s, when plans for a city-wide greenway system were starting to take shape.
+Table 6 provides an overview of each trail in the CAG System, including its mileage, width, and surface type characteristics.
 The CAG System is a combination of corridors and trails that are popular among residents and visitors alike, with many enjoying the abundant opportunities greenway trails provide to enjoy nature and engage in active recreation.
-Even still, there are opportunities for the CAG System to more equitably serve the City's residents while continuing to preserve open space.
+Even still, there are opportunities for the CAG System to serve the city's residents more equitably while continuing to preserve open space.
 A diverse and growing population creates challenges and opportunities for the City's Parks, Recreation and Cultural Resources (PRCR) Department to meet the needs of current users while simultaneously planning for future greenway development.
-Through both suburban and urban development, the City has experienced a rising interest in using the trail network for transportation.
+Through both suburban and urban development, Raleigh has experienced a rising interest in using the trail network for transportation.
 Balancing the CAG System's initial and continued purpose of environmental conservation with active transportation uses will require strategically balancing ecological benefits and user mobility.

-Assessing the user experience getting to and from the trail network, as well as traveling along it, is essential as those who are using the system for active transportation may walk or bicycle to the trail network.
+It is essential to assess the user experience getting to and from the trail network, as well as traveling along it, as those who are using the system for active transportation may walk or bicycle to the trail network.
 This Existing Conditions Analysis serves as an initial inquiry to understanding the unique experiences of people who walk, bicycle, or wheel (i.e., use wheelchairs or other personal mobility devices) to/from and along the trail network, whether for transportation or recreational purposes.